oofSauceHere/wordle-clone/README.md

 # wordle-clone
-Playable Wordle clone made with React and Typescript.
+Wordle clone made with React and Typescript.